 Even if you don’t think you’ve been injured, be extra careful when getting out of your car, especially if the accident took place on a highway or busy street.
 You may not be thinking logically, which could put you in danger.

 3. Contact the police

-While it's important to report the accident, in some areas the police may not respond to a minor collision, Luna says.
+Although it’s important to report the accident, police in some areas may not respond to a minor collision if there are no injuries, Luna says.

-"Some police departments are transitioning to online reporting versus dedicating resources to the scene of the accident,” he says.
+“Some police departments are transitioning to online reporting versus dedicating resources to the scene of the accident,” Luna says.

-If police arrive, note the officer's name, badge number and contact information.
+If a police officer arrives, note the officer’s name, badge number and contact information.
 Be sure to get a copy of the accident report from the officer.
-If the police do not come, you can request a copy of the report from the law enforcement office, or through the insurance adjuster handling your claim.
+If the police do not come, you can request a copy of the report from the law enforcement office or through the insurance adjuster handling your claim.

 4. Collect important information